-As you can see, the chemistry curriculum is tiered, beginning with the Introductory Courses, through the Foundation Courses, and ending with the In-Depth Courses.
+As you can see, the chemistry curriculum is three-tiered, beginning with the Introductory Courses, through the Foundation Courses, and ending with the In-Depth Courses.
 Special attention should be paid to the prerequisites of each course offered in the curriculum.
 You will need to take courses in the allied fields of physics and mathematics, namely the entire calculus-based general physics sequence and a year-long calculus sequence; if you plan on following the biochemistry and medicinal chemistry track, it is recommended that you complete the general biology sequence.
 As indicated in Table 3.1, you must also complete the Liberal Studies Program (LSP, see section 3.8 below) and take 24 credit hours in open electives.
-The Junior Year Experiential Learning component of the LSP must be fulfilled by enrolling in either CHE397 (Research) or CHE398 (Thesis); see section 3.6.4.6 for more information on these options.
+The Junior Year Experiential Learning LSP component may be fulfilled by enrolling in CHE392 (Internship), CHE397 (Advanced Lab Project), CHE398 (Chemistry Thesis); see section 3.8 below.